cotejp/jquery.cssliveupdate/README.md

 ```

 CssLiveUpdate has been tested and known to work on : Safari 6 (Mac), Firefox 23 (Mac), Chrome 29 (Mac, Win), Internet Explorer 10 (Win).
 Let me know if you test it on other platforms.

+You can view a live demo at this address http://cote.cc/projects/cssliveupdate